Presentation on geography “Natural areas of South America. Presentation on the topic "natural areas of South America" Organic world of South America

 B. Przewalski's horse.

 5. Which landscape of South America is described below: “.. trees grow in several tiers.
-These are different types of palm trees.
-The lower tiers are formed by hevea, cocoa, and mahogany.
+This various types palm trees The lower tiers are formed by hevea, cocoa, and mahogany.
 Their trunks are entwined with vines.
 Lots of ferns..."?

 A. Savannas and woodlands.